 This year's document is effectively the same as last years in terms of the principles for how the Gas Demand EUC Modelling shall be carried out.
-The main differences are:
+Any changes proposed as a result of the EUC review will be presented to DESC before final approval.